 CompostNow members — which include homes, offices, and restaurants — get personalized pick-up on their regular garbage service days.
 For homes specifically, the company will track your waste reduction and compost creation down to the pound.
 Then, you can choose to receive compost in return or share it with local community gardens and urban farms to keep the “nutrient cycle” in your community.

-Check out their website to see how CompostNow is inspiring a movement across the country.
+See how CompostNow is inspiring a movement across the country.

 WasteNot Compost was founded when Liam Donnelly started working at a local café at only 15 years old.
 At the end of his shifts, he would take food and coffee waste home with him to compost in his backyard.
 The café began paying him for food scrap diversion, and WasteNot Compost was born.